Walking Tour of Old Goa's Churches

 Itinerary

-Old Goa, once the capital of Portuguese India, features a number of magnificent churches designated as a UNESCO World Heritage Site.
-Begin at the Basilica of Bom Jesus, the oldest church in the region, consecrated in 1605.
+Once the capital of Portuguese India, Old Goa is now home to a number of magnificent churches designated a UNESCO World Heritage Site.
+Begin your tour at the Basilica of Bom Jesus, the oldest church in the region, consecrated in 1605.

-Next, visit the Church of St. Francis of Assisi, alongside the nearby Goa Archaeological Museum and the Kristu Kala Mandir art gallery, which houses an extensive collection of Christian art.
-This gallery is located in the former Archbishop's Palace.
+Next, visit the Church of St. Francis of Assisi, the Goa Archaeological Museum, and the Kristu Kala Mandir art gallery, which is located on the church grounds and features an extensive collection of Christian art.
+The gallery occupies the old Archbishop's Palace.

-Your tour also includes visits to the Gateway to the Palace of Yusuf Adil Shah, the Viceroy Arch marking the entrance to Old Goa, and St. Cajetan Church, which offers views over the Mandovi River and Divar Island, concluding your panoramic tour of Old Goa's religious history.
+Your tour will also include the Gateway to the Palace of Yusuf Adil Shah, the Viceroy Arch marking the entrance to Old Goa, and the St. Cajetan Church, known for its views over the Mandovi River and Divar Island, concluding your panoramic tour of Old Goa's religious history.

 Prices